Yunsung Kim

 Yunsung kim, Chris Piech

-L@S '23: Proceedings of the Tenth ACM Conference on Learning @ Scale, 2023
+L@S, 10th ACM Conference on Learning @ Scale, 2023

-code /
+paper / code / website /

 High-Resolution Course Feedback (HRCF) is a tool for minimizing the delay between when an issue comes up in a course and when the instructors get feedback about it.
 It requests feedback from a small random subset of the students each week, but surveys each student exactly twice per term.
 We demonstrate that without extra effort compared to mid/end-of-term surveys, HRCF can provide constructive and actionable feedback early on.